-- The purpose of open samples is to set up tests for the composite evaluation and not to repeat the platform evaluation. - The use of open samples and the information flow between parties is discussed and agreed upon between the Certification Body, the evaluator, the developer of the composite TOE and the developer of the open samples. - The time spent on the dedicated "open sample" tests is restricted to one or two weeks. - The goal and type of the tests is discussed and made known to all parties as defined in the information flow agreement. - Failures and observations resulting from the tests are communicated and made known at least to the Certification Body of the composite TOE.
-The Certification Body of the composite TOE shall take appropriate steps together with the Certification Body of the underlying platform evaluation in accordance with the rules (see R48 of Annex 6). - The rating should make provision for the judgement whether or not the attack would have been possible without the use of "open samples".
+- The purpose of open samples / samples with known secrets is to set up tests for the evaluation and not, in the case of a composite evaluation, to repeat the platform evaluation. - The use of open samples / samples with known secrets, the information flow between parties and if necessary the support of extra services is discussed and agreed upon between the Certification Body, the

+- evaluator, the developer and the developer of the open samples.
+This also includes the time spent for tests with the open samples / samples with known secrets. - Failures and observations resulting from the tests are communicated and made known at least to the Certification Body of the TOE.
+In case of a composite evaluation, the Certification Body of the composite TOE shall take appropriate steps together with the Certification Body of the underlying platform evaluation in accordance with rules of Annex 6. - The rating shall make provision for the judgement whether or not the attack would have been possible without the use of "open samples / samples with known secrets" (see section 4.7.5).

-4.7.4 Implications on the composite evaluation
+4.7.4 Implications on evaluations

-With the use of "open samples", it is possible to factorise attack paths and by that reduce the complexity of an attack.
+With the use of "open samples / samples with known secrets", it is possible to enable or to factorise attack paths and by that reduce the complexity of an attack.
 That saves time in the evaluation because it makes it possible to obtain the targeted result much faster.